Tiaansu/task-tracker-cli/README.md

 ## Task Tracker CLI

+> [!IMPORTANT]
+> I'm going to rewrite this as I didn't see the constraints of the project.

 This is a simple Task Tracker CLI made using commander.js.
 It is based on the [roadmap.sh](https://roadmap.sh/projects/task-tracker) project.

 ### Preview